deLaatLab/peakHiC/README.md

 This should generate R files with V4C profiles of some example viewpoints and a list of processed loops in **/home/geert/localdev/github/peakHiC/RESULTS/Rao_4DN_GM12878_peakHiC_example/rds/loops/**.

+For further analysis and visualization of the example data, please open en read the Tutorial.md in this repository.